xdrpp/stc/stc.1.md

 stc uses a potentially imperfect heuristic to decide whether a file contains a base64-encoded binary transaction or a textual one.

-various forms of malformed textual input will surely cause stc to panic, though the binary parser should be pretty robust.
+Various forms of malformed textual input will surely cause stc to panic, though the binary parser should be pretty robust.

+The tool does not report line numbers for parse errors.